gokhanettin/gokhanettin.github.io/_posts/2015-09-02-grub-uefi-and-legacy-multiboot-from-a-usb-stick.md

  2      4194kB  8178MB  8174MB               efi       boot, esp
 {% endhighlight %}

-Make a file system on sdX2 labeling it MULTIBOOT.
+Make a file system on `/dev/sdX2` labeling it MULTIBOOT.
 Mount it and install legacy and uefi grub on it.

-{% highlight bash %}
+{% highlight console %}
 mkfs -t vfat -n MULTIBOOT /dev/sdX2 mount /dev/sdX2 /mnt